elizabethadegbaju/enchanted-day/README.md

 - Natural language wedding planning through an intelligent chat interface
 - You can opt to skip the forms or overwhelming menus and just chat with your AI planner
 - Context-aware responses that understand your wedding vision and long term memory for the AI planner.

-### **Multi-Agent Intelligence System**

-Built on the Strands AI framework and deployed in Bedrock AgentCore, our system features a sophisticated multi-agent architecture where a primary orchestration agent manages specialized sub-agents as tools:

-- **Vendor Management Agent**: Finds, negotiates, and coordinates with vendors ✅ *Partially Implemented*
-- **Timeline & Schedule Agent**: Optimizes planning timeline and manages deadlines ✅ *Implemented*
-- **Guest Experience Agent**: Handles RSVPs, communications, and guest coordination ✅ *Partially Implemented*
-- **Budget Optimization Agent**: Tracks expenses and finds cost-saving opportunities ✅ *Implemented*
-- **Crisis Prevention Agent**: Anticipates issues and provides contingency planning 🚧 *In Development*

-The primary agent intelligently routes requests to specialized sub-agents based on context, ensuring each aspect of wedding planning is handled by the most appropriate AI specialist.

 ### **Cultural & Personal Adaptation**